sloretz/ros_oci_images/CONTRIBUTING.md

 The workflow `build-and-deploy-all-if-necessary.yaml` runs every 6 hours and calls `build-and-deploy-one-ros-distro-if-necessary.yaml` for every supported ROS distro.

 The workflow `python-lint.yaml` runs the [black Python linter](https://github.com/psf/black).

+The workflow `ci-build-amd64-image-one-ros-distro.yaml` builds the amd64 architecture images for one ROS distro, and the workflow `ci-build-amd64-images.yaml` calls it for every supported ROS distro.